The next big thing in fund management this 2024

 Quant funds on the rise

 Often referred to as “quant funds,” quantitative hedge funds are a subset of hedge funds that leverage their investment decisions on advanced statistical and mathematical models.
-Neco Dusseldorp, Bolder Group’s Global Head of Funds, shareed that the introduction of mathematical pricing models for financial instruments laid the groundwork for quantitative approaches to investment management.
+Neco Dusseldorp, Bolder Group’s Global Head of Funds, shared that the introduction of mathematical pricing models for financial instruments laid the groundwork for quantitative approaches to investment management.
 The development and evolution of computers enabled the application of quantitative models to trading strategies.

 In the short history of quant funds, notable developments include the emergence of statistical arbitrage as a result of advancements in technology.
 “We saw a number of quant fund meltdowns during the financial crisis of 2007-2008.
 The quality of the algorithms and mathematical models proved to be imperative to the success of quant funds under all market conditions.
 During the last decade, we saw the introduction of machine learning and AI in quantitative trading models,” Dusseldorp stated.